GSA/idmanagement.gov/_governance/fpkiaudit.md

 ---

 This page contains information to help Federal Public Key Infrastructure (FPKI) program managers and auditors.
-- Contains the FPKI policies and profiles as well as annual FPKI annual review schedule.
+- It includes the FPKI policies and profiles as well as annual FPKI annual review schedule.
-- It can help auditors assess Certification Authorities operated as part of the FPKI.
+- It can help auditors assess certification authorities (CAs) operated as part of the FPKI.
 - It can help the general public understand how the FPKI Management Authority (FPKIMA) provides trusted PKI and CA operations.

 For any questions, please contact fpki at gsa.gov.